 Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard.
 She brought home a goat last year.

 Each meat breed has traits that make it an ideal choice for certain shepherds.
-Some are large and meaty while others produce particularly tasty meat.
-While the meat of some does not lose taste with age, others grow pretty fast, saving you time and money.
+Some are large and meaty while others produce particularly tasty fare.
+While the meat of some sheep does not lose taste with age, others grow pretty fast, saving you time and money.
 The ideal breed for you will depend on the goals you have for your homestead or farm.

 Farmers generally like to keep exotic breeds for crossbreeding.
 The best practice is to raise pure-bred rams and crossbreed ewes to start new farms.
 Crossbred lambs grow faster than purebred lambs, which is why sheep raisers choose to maintain pure-bred sheep separately for breeding purposes.